cabforum/smime/SBR.md

 | Individual | `subject:givenName` and/or `subject:surname`, or `subject:email` |

 b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
    __Contents:__ If present, the `subject:organizationName` field MUST contain the Subject's full legal organization name as verified under [Section 3.2.3](#323-authentication-of-organization-identity).
-The CA may include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".

-   An assumed name used by the Subject as verified under [Section 3.2.3.2](#3232-verification-of-organization-assumed-name) may be included at the beginning of this field, provided that it is followed by the full legal organization name in parenthesis.
+   An assumed name used by the Subject as verified under [Section 3.2.3.2](#3232-verification-of-organization-assumed-name) MAY be included at the beginning of this field, provided that it is followed by the full legal organization name in parenthesis.

 c. __Certificate Field:__ `subject:organizationalUnitName` (OID: 2.5.4.11)
    __Prohibited__